sanje2v/DualSuperResLearningForSemSeg/README.md

 ## Testing
-Perform inference on a specified image file with specified weights.
+Perform inference on a specified image file with specified weights and shows result as well as saves it to a file.

 *Example usage:*
 `python main.py test --image_file ~/Pictures/input.jpg --weights ./weights/stage3/final.weights --device gpu`